VictorOre/VictorOre/README.md

 <h1>👋 Hi, I’m @VictorOre</h1>

+I'm a Fullstack Developer with focus on backend, I have a Bachelors degree in Software Technology.

-<small>There is not much public on this GitHub profile but more
+<small>Currently there is not much public on this GitHub profile but more
 projects will come in the future.</small>
 <br>
 <h2>Projects</h2>